-- a.
-Applicable (see Section 2.2.4, Application Submittal). - b.
-Applications for a transfer plat shall include an attestation that the purpose for the subdivision is solely for the conveyance of lots to an immediate family member, and that conveyance of a lot in a transfer plat to a non-family member is a violation of this Ordinance. - c.
-Administrator shall review copy of proposed deed for a statement: DEED RESTRICTION Deed drawn up with the following restriction: "In accordance with Article 151.2.3.24 of the Camden County Unified Development Ordinance, property cannot be sold for a period of five (5) years or until the child's 18th birthday (whichever is greater) from date of recording."
+- Applicable (see Section 2.2.4, Application Submittal). - b.
+Applications for a transfer plat shall include an attestation that the purpose for the subdivision is solely for the conveyance of lots to an immediate family member, and that conveyance of a lot in a transfer plat to a non-family member is a violation of this Ordinance.

-- a.
-Applicable (see Section 2.2.5, Staff Review and Action). - b.
-The UDO Administrator shall review the application and may submit it to other County staff or to other outside agencies, as appropriate, for further technical review. - Following receipt of comments, if any, the UDO Administrator shall review and decide the application in accordance with Section 2.3.24.D, Transfer Plat Review Standards.
+- Applicable (see Section 2.2.5, Staff Review and Action). - The UDO Administrator shall review the application and may submit it to other County staff or to other outside agencies, as appropriate, for further technical review. - Following receipt of comments, if any, the UDO C. Administrator shall review and decide the application in accordance with Section 2.3.24.D, Transfer Plat Review Standards.